CyclotronResearchCentre/bidsme/README.md

 ```

 The `sub-<subId>` and `ses-<sesId>` will be the bidsified version of subjects and sessions Id.
-Note that if original dataset don't have sessions, the folder `sub-` will bresent, with and empty
+Note that if original dataset don't have sessions, the folder `sub-` will be present, with and empty
 `<sesId>`.

 `<DataType>` folder will correspond to one of `bidscoin` defined data types and will contain